I've heard about antibody testing for COVID-19. What is antibody testing? Is it the same as testing to diagnose

 Access to either test depends on where you live, test availability and whether you're viewed as eligible.
 In the U.S., collaborative efforts to make more tests available are ongoing.
 The nationwide goal is to test more people as more tests become available.

 How can diagnostic and antibody testing help reduce the spread of COVID-19?

-When more COVID-19 diagnostic tests are available, people who test positive and have symptoms can get care earlier.
+With COVID-19 diagnostic testing, people who test positive and have symptoms can get care earlier.
 Contacts can be traced and self-isolation or quarantine started sooner to help stop the spread of the virus.

 But no COVID-19 test is 100% accurate.
 It's possible to test negative yet actually be infected (false-negative result) or to test positive and not be infected (false-positive result).
 So it's vital to continue to follow COVID-19 guidelines from the Centers for Disease Control and Prevention, such as social distancing and wearing a mask when appropriate.
 If you feel sick, stay home and away from others.

 William F. Marshall, III M.D.